codinglead/codinglead.github.io/_courses/fetch-reddit-course/index.md

 [part2](../part2):

-We will be using the fetch function to make request to the programmerhumor subreddit reddit api.
+We will be using the browser built in fetch function to make a request to the programmerhumor subreddit Reddit api.

 [part3](../part3):